Cultivating Juiciness with Ayurveda

 - Fresh, sweet fruits and vegetables

-- Balancing sexual energy in accordance with the seasons and one’s constitution
+- Managing sexual energy in accordance with the seasons and one’s constitution

 - Ayurvedic herbs and rasayanas—tonic drinks and jams like Chyavanprash

-Learning how to cultivate ojas in daily rituals will help you to stay juicy, and joyous on your path.
-Ayurveda is the yoga of life—May all beings be happy and juicy.
+Learning how to cultivate ojas in daily rituals will help you to stay healthy and joyous on your path, giving you that radiant glow of youthful vitality and keeping your immune system in tip-top shape.
+Ayurveda is the yoga of life—may all beings be happy, healthy, and juicy!